 David M. Bailey, director of Arrabon and program affiliate with the Calvin Institute of Christian Worship.
 Arrabon is a ministry that provides cultural training and worship resources for reconciling Christian communities.

 Jeff Barker, professor of theatre at Northwestern College, Orange City, IA, and author of The Storytelling Church: Adventures of Reclaiming the Role of Story in Church (Webber Institute Books, 2011).

 Robert J. Batastini, retired vice president and senior editor of GIA Publications, Inc., of Chicago.
 He has served in parish music ministry for 60 years.

 J. Todd Billings, Gordon H. Girod Research Professor of Reformed Theology at Western Theological Seminary, Holland, Michigan, and the author of several books including Union with Christ (Baker Academic, 2011), winner of a Christianity Today Book Award, and Rejoicing in Lament: Wrestling with Incurable Cancer and Life in Christ (Brazos, 2015).

 Michael Burkhardt, organist, choral clinician, and director of worship and the arts at Holy Cross Lutheran Church, Livonia, MI.
 He is internationally known for his innovative and inspiring hymn festivals and for his creative work with children.

 María Cornou, resource development specialist for international programming and Spanish language resources, Calvin Institute of Christian Worship.
 She is completing her PhD in theology with the Free University of Amsterdam.

 Michael J. Crosbie, editor-in-chief of Faith & Form, a journal that exists to provide and exchange knowledge, insight, and creativity among those who create and use religious art and architecture.
 He is also professor of architecture at University of Hartford.

 Duane Davis, recently retired as director of vocal music at Grand Rapids Community College after 39 years as a full-time music educator.
-He serves as Chorus Master for Opera Grand Rapids, teaches vocal jazz at Western Michigan University, and is musical advisor for Grand Rapids African American Youth Chorus.
+He teaches vocal jazz at Western Michigan University and is musical advisor for Grand Rapids African American Youth Chorus.